-6.1 The Looked After Co-ordinator is Mrs Sam Carter
+6.1 The Designated Teacher is Miss Sam Carter

-The role of the Looked After Co-ordinator is of central importance in enabling Looked After Children to achieve their full potential in school.
+The role of the Designated Teacher is of central importance in enabling Looked After Children to achieve their full potential in school.
 For this reason, the person appointed will be given the time required to carry out these duties.
 The majority of the roles and responsibilities of the Looked After Co-ordinator's are implicit in the above sections of this policy.
-In addition, the Looked After Co-ordinator's will
+In addition, the Looked After Coordinator's will

-- Attend training sessions organised by the LA - Cascade this training to school staff - Arrange and/or deliver training to all staff, including those newly appointed, on issues affecting the educational attainment of Looked After Children and the ways in which educational disadvantage can be overcome - Liaise with the member of staff responsible for monitoring children on the Child Protection Register - Work closely with Social Workers to enable the writing of effective Personal Education Plans which will inform Care Plans - Attend, arrange for someone else to attend or contribute in other ways to SSD care planning meetings - Work with young people at an appropriate level to enable them to contribute to educational aspects of their care plans
+- Attend training sessions organised by the LA - Cascade this training to school staff - Arrange and/or deliver training to all staff, including those newly appointed, on issues affecting the educational attainment of Looked After Children and the ways in which educational disadvantage can be overcome - Liaise with the member of staff responsible for monitoring children in the Child Protection Arena - Work closely with Social Workers to enable the writing of effective Personal Education Plans which will inform Care Plans - Attend, arrange for someone else to attend or contribute in other ways to SSD care planning meetings - Work with young people at an appropriate level to enable them to contribute to educational aspects of their care plans